Inflect logo

 FactorRating / DataNotes

-Sales Tax20% VAT – as of September 2025Standard UK Value Added Tax applies to services and equipment.
+Sales Tax20% VAT – as of September 2025Standard Value Added Tax applies to services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within High Wycombe, as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established through private network links to data centers in the London Docklands or Slough.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within High Wycombe, as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via dedicated private network connections to data centers in the London Docklands or Slough.

 Power Analysis